Assocify-Team/Assocify-PRD/template/5-mvp.md

    - Budget planning is critical for the financial health of an association.
 This feature helps treasurers plan future budgets by providing insights from past budgets, ensuring better financial planning and sustainability.

 ## Success Criteria
-*How will you evaluate the success of the MVP?*
-*Metrics include user penetration, quality / satisfaction.*
-*If applicable, progress in discussions with ecosystem partners / investors / customers.*
 ### User Adoption and Engagement
 - Aim to have at least 10% (12) of the approximately 125 associations on campus adopt Assocify by the end of the first semester.
 With an average committee size of 10 members, this translates to a target of 120 users.
 - Achieve a DAU of 10% (12) and MAU of 50% (60) in the same month